TexasInstruments/edgeai-tensorlab/docs/det_modelzoo.md

 ✓ Available, ☐ In progress or partially available, ✗ TBD

 We have config files for ResNet, RegNetX and MobileNet backbone architectures.
-Overall, the RegNetX family of architectures strike a good balance between complexity, accuracy and easiness of quantization.
+The detector meta architectures that we list here include SSD, RetinaNet, YOLOV3 and YOLOX.
+Overall, the RegNetX family of backbones strike a good balance between complexity, accuracy and easiness of quantization.
+Among the detector meta architectures listed, YOLOX is one of the best.

 We shall add support for additional low complexity models as mmdetection adds support for those architectures.
 Additional detectors that we are looking forward to see in mmdetection are CenterNet(Objects As Points) and EfficientDet.
 For more information, see the [roadmap of mmdetection](https://github.com/open-mmlab/mmdetection/issues/2931).